Marcus Georges-Hunt: Return to Maine (2018)

 On October 1, 2018, Georges-Hunt signed with the Boston Celtics to a training camp deal.

 He was waived by Boston on October 13, 2018.

 He was signed by the Celtics' G League affiliate, the Maine Red Claws.
 Georges-Hunt was waived after suffering a season-ending injury on December 9, 2018.

 College Park Skyhawks (2022)

 On January 14, 2022, Georges-Hunt signed an NBA G League contract and was then acquired off-waivers by the College Park Skyhawks where he averaged 13.4 points, 5.3 rebounds and 3 assists in 28 games.

 Mets de Guaynabo (2022)

 On May 17, 2022, Georges-Hunt signed with Mets de Guaynabo of the Baloncesto Superior Nacional (BSN).

 Georges-Hunt joined the Atlanta Hawks for the 2022 NBA Summer League.

 Kuwait Club (2022–2023)

 In October 2022, he played with Kuwait in the 2022 Arab Club Basketball Championship.
 Georges-Hunt helped Kuwait SC win their first-ever Arab championship.
-On May 15, 2023, Georges-Hunt proved crucial crucial in Kuwait Club's capture of the inaugural WASL Gulf League championship, as he scored a season-high 35 points in the decisive second game of the finals.
+On May 15, 2023, Georges-Hunt proved crucial in Kuwait Club's capture of the inaugural WASL Gulf League championship, as he scored a season-high 35 points in the decisive second game of the finals.